 The constructions "is" and "is not" do not indicate requirements.

-Introduction

-The present TS 33.530 Security Assurance Specification (SCAS) for the Unified Data Repository (UDR) contains security requirements and related test cases for the UDR network function.
-Security requirements include both requirements derived from UDR specific security functional requirements [4] as well as referenced security requirements introduced in the catalogue of general security assurance requirements described in TS 33.117 [2].

 1 Scope

 The present document contains requirements and test cases that are specific to the UDR network product class.
 It refers to the Catalogue of General Security Assurance Requirements [2] and formulates specific adaptions of the requirements and test cases given there, as well as specifying requirements and test cases unique to the UDR network product class.